-BC AHSN has been established as a separate legal organization that also houses the developing BC SUPPORT Unit (Support for People and Patient-Oriented Research and Trials Unit), providing governance and oversight to this initiative.
-The BC SUPPORT Unit is one of several SUPPORT Units being established across the country as part of Canada’s Strategy for Patient-Oriented Research (SPOR) led by the Canadian Institutes of Health Research (CIHR).
+The BC SUPPORT Unit is one of 11 SUPPORT Units established across Canada as part of the Strategy for Patient-Oriented Research (SPOR), a national initiative led by the Canadian Institutes of Health Research (CIHR).